7 Tips for a Healthy Heart

 On the other hand, adding more fruits and vegetables to your diet is always good.
 They not only help your heart stay healthy, but they also help the rest of your organs to work perfectly.

 Legumes, nuts, and whole flours should also be in your dishes.

 Being sedentary is one of the main risk factors for coronary heart disease.

-On the other hand, playing sports and exercising give you many benefits.
-Among these benefits, you find weight loss, prevention of arteriosclerosis, and a reduction in cholesterol or blood sugar.
+On the other hand, sports and exercise bring you many benefits.
+Among these benefits, there’s weight loss, prevention of arteriosclerosis, and a reduction in cholesterol or blood sugar.

 For adults, it’s recommended to get at least 150 minutes of moderate physical activity per week.
 You can also do 75 minutes of intense exercise.

 The ideal activities are aerobic: walking briskly, riding your bike, swimming, or running.

 3. Eat healthy snacks

 This could be at home or in the office.
 Try to change this habit that makes you choose unhealthy foods between meals.